-The learning community has evolved over the past 16 years and now has members from the United States, Italy, the Netherlands, Spain, Canada and New Zealand.
+The learning community has evolved over the past 16 years and now has members from the United States, Italy, the Netherlands, Spain, Canada, England and New Zealand.

 The community includes IPS trainers, mental health leaders, family leaders and employers who all work together to better the way employment support services operate to improve people's lives.

 Dr Helen Lockett

 Helen started her career as an employment specialist in the UK and is now one of the world’s leading researchers in the IPS approach.